wp-plugins/tg29359-taxonomy-widget/readme.txt

 == Changelog ==

+= 0.0.5 =
+* Fixed the bug that using more than one instance of this widget as dropdowns, some of the dropdowns can not jump to the selected taxonomy archives.

 = 0.0.4 =
 * Changed 'Custom Select Taxonomy:' to 'Replace "Select Taxonomy" of dropdown to:'
 * Changed 'Hide Empty' to 'Hide empty taxonomy'